Jihad: Shia

 In Shia Islam, jihad is one of the ten Practices of the Religion (though not one of the five pillars).
-Traditionally, Twelver Shi'a doctrine has differed from that of Sunni Islam on the concept of jihad, with jihad being "seen as a lesser priority" in Shia theology and "armed activism" by Shias being "limited to a person's immediate geography".
+Traditionally, Twelver Shi'a doctrine differed from that of Sunni Islam on the concept of jihad, with jihad seen as a "lesser priority" in Shia theology and "armed activism" by Shias "limited to a person's immediate geography".

-Because of their history of being oppressed, Shias also associated jihad with certain passionate features, notably in the remembrance of Ashura.
+Because of their history of oppression, Shias also associated jihad with certain passionate features, notably in the remembrance of Ashura.
 Mahmoud M. Ayoub says:

 In Islamic tradition jihad or the struggle in the way of God, whether as armed struggle, or any form of opposition of the wrong, is generally regarded as one of the essential requirements of a person's faith as a Muslim.
 Shi'î tradition carried this requirement a step further, making jihad one of the pillars or foundations (arkan) of religion.
 If, therefore, Husayn's struggle against the Umayyad regime must be regarded as an act of jihad, then, In the mind of devotees, the participation of the community in his suffering and its ascent to the truth of his message must also be regarded as an extension of the holy struggle of the Imam himself.
-The hadith from which we took the title of this chapter states this point very clearly.
+The hadith from which we took the title of this chapter stated this point very clearly.
 Ja'far al-Sadiq is said to have declared to al-Mufaddal, one of his closest disciples, 'The sigh of the sorrowful for the wrong done us is an act of praise (tasbih) [of God], his sorrow for us is an act of worship, and his keeping of our secret is a struggle (jihad) in the way of God'; the Imâm then added, 'This hadith should be inscribed in letters of gold'.